 Minimizes Urinary Tract Infections

-This statistic gauges the percent of long-term residents which have experienced UTI's.
-UTI's may be an indication of lower quality nursing care.
-However, this metric can be misleading for some facilities due to varying reporting standards for these infections.
+This tells you the percent of long-term patients who had UTI's.
+UTI's could be a sign of worse hygiene protocols.
+Nevertheless, this metric may be misleading for certain nursing homes due to different reporting standards for infections.